Skip to primary content

 • Clicker Communicator – Clicker Communicator Users Group: https://www.facebook.com/groups/Clicker.Communicator/?fref=ts

-• GoTalk Now & GoVisual Scene – informal networking via the “GoTalk Now AAC & GoVisual Visual Scene Apps – Ideas and Sharing Facebook Group” group that I started on 9/29/21: https://bit.ly/GoTalkNowAACappGroup
+• GoTalk Now & GoVisual Scene – informal networking via the “GoTalk Now AAC & GoVisual Visual Scene Apps – Ideas and Sharing Facebook Group” group that I started on 9/29/21.
+Update 10/26/25: Although it’s still an informal group we do now have two staff from Attainment who have joined and I designated them as Moderators: https://bit.ly/GoTalkNowAACappGroup

-• Grid for iPad and Grid 3 (including PODD within those) and all of their devices) – Smartbox Community: https://www.facebook.com/groups/smartboxcommunity/?ref=share
+• Grid for iPad and Grid 3 for Windows (including PODD within those) and all of their devices) – Smartbox Community: https://www.facebook.com/groups/smartboxcommunity/?ref=share

 • PECS User Support: https://www.facebook.com/groups/1582702885378197/